 MRSA Multiplex Real-time PCR Kit, IVD, is designed to detect DNA extracted from nasal swab samples.
 Nasal specimens should be collected from both nostrils, one at a time, using a unique swab (ESwab[®], Copan).
 Place the swab in the transport tube containing Liquid Amies transport medium.
 Collection must be carried out in sterile tubes.
 Specimens should be tightly sealed in proper tubes or containers, correctly labelled, and then promptly transported to the laboratory.
 Collected samples should be tested as soon as possible.
 Inappropriate sample collection, handling and/or transport of specimens may result in a false result.
-Extracted nucleic acids constitute the starting material for the assay with NZYTech' MRSA Multiplex Real-time PCR Kit, IVD.
-NZYTech recommends the use of NZY Mag Viral RNA/DNA Isolation Kit, IVD (MD0488, NZYTech) for nucleic acids extraction, as this kit has been validated for the extraction of MRSA clinical samples.
-Please ensure that DNA samples are suitable in terms of purity, concentration, and nucleic acid integrity.
-Since ethanol is a strong inhibitor of real-time PCR, it is necessary to eliminate this component before the elution of nucleic acids during the extraction process.
-NZYTech' kit contains an internal control that targets human DNA co-purified with bacterial MRSA DNA.
+Extracted nucleic acids constitute the starting material for the assay with NZYtech' MRSA Multiplex Real-time PCR Kit, IVD.
+NZYtech recommends the use of one of the following magnetic bead technology-based nucleic acid purification kits: NZY Mag Viral RNA/DNA Isolation Kit, IVD (MD0488, NZYtech) or chemagic Pathogenic NA gDNA Kit H96 (PerkinElmer), as these kits have been validated for the extraction of MRSA clinical samples and subsequent detection using MRSA Multiplex Real-time PCR Kit, IVD.
+Please ensure that DNA samples are suitable in terms of purity, concentration, and nucleic acid during the extraction process.
+NZYtech' kit contains an internal control that targets human DNA co-purified with bacterial MRSA DNA.
 Human DNA is amplified with the set of oligonucleotides (primers and probe) from the human RP gene.
 The introduction of internal control is useful in assessing the efficiency of DNA extraction and isolation and/or in detecting the presence of potential inhibitors during sample processing.